 The Critical Synthesis Paper (CSP) is the culminating manuscript that is an element of the Comprehensive Assessment in the Learning and Leadership program.
-The CSP demonstrates the participant's knowledge and in-depth understanding while providing a complete synthesis of all seven competency areas.
+The CSP demonstrates the participant's knowledge and in-depth understanding while providing a complete synthesis of all program competency areas (link: Critical Synthesis Paper Rubric).
 Its purpose is to reveal the participant’s demonstrable competence of the subject matter associated with the various program domains.
-The CSP will also confirm effective analytical abilities and writing proficiency in a holistic fashion, not be just a paper that bolts seven competencies together or is merely a report on each competency area.
+The CSP will also confirm effective analytical abilities and writing proficiency in a holistic fashion, not be just a paper that bolts the competencies together or is merely a report on each competency area.
 The CSP reflects the participant's personal journey in the Learning and Leadership program.

 The Critical Synthesis Paper (CSP) should also contain the following elements:

 A data-informed reflection on the foundations of learning and leadership: What your definition of learning and leadership was at the beginning of the program, what it is now, and how it has evolved.